Flop3r/ai-ml-coursework/README.md

 # 👨🏽‍💻 AI/ML Coursework

-This repository contains solutions, projects, and materials related to Artificial Intelligence (AI), Machine Learning (ML) and Neural Networks courses.
+This repository contains solutions, and materials related to Artificial Intelligence (AI), Machine Learning (ML) and Neural Networks courses.
 It serves as a collection of academic work and practical implementations.

 ---